jkshenoy/Birthday-emoji-interpreter/README.md

 # Birthday-emoji-interpreter

- A fun react app to find meaning of birthday related emojis
+A react app which decodes the meaning of the popular birthday related emojis.
+Created and hosted on CodeSandBox.
+Created as part of Neogcamp level zero Mark-8 challenge. https://neog.camp/guide/mark-15-checklist

+## Techstack

+- HTML
+- CSS
+- JavaScript
+- React